EX-XDRiVER/Chart-Documentation/xdrv.md

 // CHART_AUTHOR, is the name(s) or username(s) of the person who made this chart.
 CHART_AUTHOR=Me

 // CHART_TAGS, is an array of 4 floats, currently unused by the game.
-May be used in the future for 'radar values'.
 CHART_TAGS=0,0,0,0

 // CHART_BOSS, is a boolean, currently unused by the game.
 May be used in the future for harder lifebars or special content.